exasol/public-knowledgebase/Data-Science/custom-aggregate-functions-for-large-data-sets.md

 This article demonstrates some basic principles for parallel programming within UDFs.

 The task for this tutorial is to create UDF replacements for the internal functions AVG and STDDEV in the R language using UDFs that run inside the data base.
 Clearly, we don't expect stellar performance here, especially when compared to Exasol's built in versions.
-On the other hand, the provided solutions provide a blueprint for custom aggregate functions for customers.
+On the other hand, the described solutions provide a blueprint for custom aggregate functions for customers.

 The primary goals for our versions of AVG and STDDEV are:
 Goal 1: The UDFs should be robust enough to handle large data sets